 PE days will be Monday and Thursday.
 Your child must come to school in PE kit on those days wearing trainers as we are not permitting children to change for PE in school under the current circumstances.
 Plimsols can be left in school on your child’s peg but they must be clearly named.

 Please do not hesitate to contact us if you have any questions about the information provided.
-You can contact us via weduc email direct to the school office.
+You can contact us via weduc/email direct to the school office.

 Yours sincerely